 All About Dental Implants

-Dental implants have a few advantages that you won’t experience with traditional dentures.
+Dental implants have some advantages you won’t experience with traditional dentures.
 For example, implant-supported dentures are held in place permanently.
 The titanium implant post provides an anchor by acting as a natural tooth root.

 Our office takes impressions and molds to create a dental prosthetic device to attach to the top of the implant.
 Your new dental implant looks and functions just like a natural tooth.